ozcangul/aspnet-docs/aspnet/data/ef-mvc/complex-data-model.rst

 Save your changes and build the project.

 The addition of the ``Column`` attribute changes the model backing the ``SchoolContext``, so it won't match the database.

-Enter the following commands in the command window to create another migration:
+Save your changes and build the project.
+Then open the command window in the project folder and enter the following commands to create another migration:

 .. code-block:: text